garypen/deduplicate/README.md

 The benchmark is highly concurrent and involves a O(n) search across a small (approx 10,000 entries) dataset of strings (loaded from disk) whenever there is a cache miss. `deduplicate` only provides an asynchronous interface, so the comparison is against the moka future::Cache cache.

-If you want to look at my criterion generated report, it's in the repo.
+If you want to look at my criterion generated [report](https://garypen.github.io/deduplicate/target/criterion/report/index.html), the clearest comparison is from clicking on the `get` link, but feel free to dig into the details.

 If you want to generate your own set of benchmarking comparisons, download the repo and run the following: